lgessler/glam/README.md

 ## Yarn Commands

-* **`client/main`**: Start the shadow-cljs ClojureScript compiler, which will compile code to JS and also hot reload any changes.
+* **`client`**: Start the shadow-cljs ClojureScript compiler, which will compile code to JS and also hot reload any changes.
 * `client/cljs-repl`: Get a client CLJS REPL (note: requires a running browser session).
 * `client/clj-repl`: Get a client CLJ REPL (note: this is only useful if you want to fiddle with shadow-cljs, which is rare).
 * **`server`**: Start a server REPL.
 (This will not start the server automatically--to do that, you need to type `(start)`.)